thelounge/thelounge.github.io/_docs/usage.md

 thelounge install thelounge-theme-solarized
 ```

-After installing, moments later the theme will be available to use.
-Your choice of theme can be configured in the client settings.
+The Lounge automatically loads the theme after installation and makes it available in the client settings.

 Additionally, any theme can be used as the default one for all clients.
 See [the `theme` section on the configuration page](/docs/configuration#theme) for more information.

 ## Installing plugins

-A list of all available plugins can be found [on the npm registry](https://www.npmjs.com/search?q=keywords%3Athelounge-plugin) and installed with `thelounge install`.
+A list of some plugins can be found [on the npm registry](https://www.npmjs.com/search?q=keywords%3Athelounge-plugin) and installed with `thelounge install`.
 For example, to install a plugin called `thelounge-plugin-closepms`, run:

 ```
 thelounge install thelounge-plugin-closepms
 ```

-The plugins are hot-loaded, you do not need to restart the lounge service.
-They will be available a few moments after installation.
+The Lounge automatically loads the plugin after installation and activates it.

 ## Configuring The Lounge